CDCgov/geneflow/docs/chapters/tutorials/multi-step-workflow.rst

 Commit and Tag the New Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We'll use GitHub as an example, but the commands are similar for other repositories, except change the url.
-If you clone the the workflow from an existing repository, delete the .git folder to make it into a new repository.
+If you cloned the the workflow from an existing repository, delete the .git folder to make it into a new repository.

 .. code-block:: text

     cd hello-world-2step-workflow-gf
     rm -rf .git

+Create a new repository on GitHub named "hello-world-2step-workflow-gf".
 Push the code to GitHub using the following commands:

 .. code-block:: text